mfeit-internet2/pscheduler-batch/README.md

 using the `task` command's `--export` switch.

-`task-transform` - A jq transform that operates the `task` section for each iteration to make number-specific changes.
-The `$number` variable is provided to indicate which iteration (starting with `0`) is being transformed.
+`task-transform` - A jq transform that operates the `task` section for each iteration to make iteration-specific changes.
+The `$iteration` variable is provided to indicate which iteration (starting with `0`) is being transformed.
 The script should operate on the input in place.